leandroslc/nocturne-auth-server/README.md

 > The first translations were designed to use a neutral and inclusive language, so always strive to use a language that fits everyone.

 ### Add email template
 Email templates uses [Liquid template language](https://shopify.github.io/liquid).
-There is no convetion for where to add the templates, but it is highly recommended they are added to a directory `Templates/Emails` at the project root.
+There is no convetion for where to add the templates, but it is highly recommended they are added to a directory `Templates/Emails` at the project root (although it is configurable).
+The file should be named `<template name>.liquid`.

-Currently theres is limited suport for localization.
-Maybe the templates should also be separated by locales in the future.
+There is also support for localization in email templates, just add a file named `<template name>.<locale>.liquid`.
+The locale suffix should be specified in [a specific format](https://en.wikipedia.org/wiki/IETF_language_tag).
+See [the Localization section](#localization) for more details.

 ### Web assets
 Javascripts and css files are bundled in a `dist` directory when building the `web` project.